Enhancement of the Third Harmonic Generation Efficiency of ITO nanolayers coupled to Tamm Plasmon Polaritons: Introduction

 In parallel, Tamm plasmon polaritons (TPPs) have garnered attention for their ability to confine and enhance electromagnetic fields in surface waves at the nanoscale.
 Photonic TPP structures are composed of a distributed Bragg reflector (DBR) terminated by a thin metal film \cite{Kaliteevski2007}.
 Unlike traditional surface plasmon-polaritons (SPP), TPP surface states are excited within the optical gap of the DBR with strong field enhancement located at the interface between the metal and DBR.
 TPPs have a number of desirable optical properties that are well-suited for integrated nonlinear nano-optics.
 Specifically, their dispersion curve is entirely above the free photon light-line enabling broadband free space optical excitation in a compact structure.
 Moreover, TPP modes can be excited using either TE or TM polarized light at any incident angle.
-Finally, it has been shown that TPP modes exhibit ultra-fast response times, on the order of a few femtoseconds, significantly outpacing traditional SPPs at metal-dielectric interfaces\cite{Afinogenov2016}.
-Importantly, optimally designed dielectric photonic structures supporting optical Tamm plasmon polariton statesgive rise to stronger and enhanced electromagnetic field intensities at the nanoscale compared to conventional SPPs, increasing the efficiency of nonlinear optical processes and even resulting in the strong coupling between cavity polaritons and Tamm surface plasmons \cite{Kaliteevski2009, Symonds2009,Grossmann2011}.
-Recently, nonlinear TPP structures composed of silicon dioxide/silicon nitride (SiO$_2$/SiN) with embedded ITO nanolayers fabricated by radio-frequency magnetron sputtering resulted in record-high refractive index modulation $\Delta n \approx 2$ under weak pumping condition \cite{Shubitidze2023}.
-Building upon these recent results, in this work we investigate the enhancement of the THG efficiency in TPP structures with embedded ITO nanolayers.
-In particular, we demonstrate a 10X enhancement in THG measured efficiency with respect to an isolated ITO nanolayer, driven by the uniform enhancement of electric near-fields confined on the nanoscale.
-Our findings underscore the potential of ITO integrated nanostructures for a wide range of photonic applications such as nonlinear spectroscopy, optical sensing, and quantum information technologies.
+Finally, it has been shown that TPP modes exhibit an ultrafast response with measured mode lifetimes of the order of 20fs, significantly outpacing traditional SPPs at metal-dielectric interfaces\cite{Afinogenov2016}.
+Importantly, optimally designed dielectric photonic structures supporting optical Tamm plasmon polariton states give rise to enhanced electromagnetic field intensities at the nanoscale compared to conventional SPPs, significantly increasing the efficiency of nonlinear optical processes and even resulting in the strong coupling between cavity polaritons and Tamm surface plasmons \cite{Kaliteevski2009, Symonds2009,Grossmann2011}.
+Recently, nonlinear TPP structures composed of silicon dioxide/silicon nitride (SiO$_2$/SiN) with embedded ITO nanolayers fabricated by radio-frequency magnetron sputtering resulted in exceptional refractive index modulation $\Delta n \approx 2$ under weak pumping condition \cite{Shubitidze2023}.
+Building upon these results, in our work, we investigate the enhancement of the THG efficiency in TPP structures with embedded ITO nanolayers.
+In particular, here we demonstrate a 8$\times$ enhancement in THG measured efficiency with respect to an isolated ITO nanolayer excited at the ENZ condition (i.e. minimal complex permittivity and optimal incidence angle) driven by the uniform enhancement of electric near-fields on the nanoscale.
+Our findings underscore the potential of ITO-integrated Tamm nanostructures for a wide range of photonic applications such as nonlinear spectroscopy, optical sensing, and quantum information technologies.